SystmOne Integration Demo vs Live Environments: What Developers Need to Know

 Working with the SystmOne Client Integration API in Demo

-In practice, working with the Demo environment involves installing a SystmOne client configured to connect to the Demo servers.
-Innovators are usually provided with login credentials for a fictitious organisation, ensuring access remains controlled and secure.
-Using the SystmOne Client Integration API, developers can send XML requests over a TCP socket to interact with the system.
+In practice, working with the Demo environment involves installing a SystmOne client configured specifically to connect to the Demo servers rather than the Live infrastructure.
+Innovators are typically issued login credentials for a fictitious organisation, ensuring that access remains tightly controlled and aligned with expected usage patterns.
+This setup closely reflects the way real GP practices and care organisations interact with SystmOne in Live.

 Transitioning from Demo to Live